-Aggregation is the gouping together equivalent spectra so that they can be summed into a single spectrum.
+Aggregation is the grouping together equivalent spectra so that they can be summed into a single spectrum.
 For MS data, the choices are None and Sum.
 When None is chosen, a separate peak list will be created for each MS scan.
 When Sum is chosen, all the scans will be summed prior to peak detection.

 Maximum charge state should be chosen carefully.
 Processing time increases in proportion to this number.
 More importantly, you should only look for high charge states in data with adequate mass resolution.
 If the instrument resolution means that all charge states above (say) 3 are unresolved, then it is impossible to determine from the gross width of a peak whether a peak is charge state 6 or 7.
-Baseline resolution is not needed, just enough genuine 'ripples' to indicate that the instrumental broadening is small compared with the gross width of the isotope cluster.